These are the lessons learned from Mr. Rajdeep Sengupta who is a regular visitor to this blog and passed the PMP exam recently.

 Rajdeep Sengupta, PMP

 Some of the links above are affiliate links and I will earn a commission if you make a purchase after clicking.
-Please do not make a purchase unless you feel that materials will help you achieve your goals.
+Please do not make a purchase unless you feel that the materials will help you achieve your goals.
 Thank you for your support.
 Read the disclaimer.